RockoonTechnologies/PadCom/README.md

  A Custom message can be easily linked to an action on your device.

-# Demo:

-A quick demonstration of the functionality of PadCom is in the Demo folder.

-Using the Arduino IDE, load the provided .ino file onto the your Arduino device.
-Then procceed to execute the PadCom application.
-You can start a countdown with the respective button(s), Abort and send a preconfigured custom message ("poll", which just blinks leds)

 # Integration (Syntax) - How to add support for your board